ducin/ducin.dev/posts/ddd-speaking-ubiquitous-language.md

 In DDD we call that domain-related meaning: **semantics**.

+## Bounded Context and Ubiquitous Language

+We've said that the team of both developers and domain experts are working on a *specific part of the business*.
+This work includes understanding the business, designing the solution and often implementing it eventually (however, not always).

+**This "*part of business*" is extremely important and in DDD is called a *Bounded Context***.

+For the sake of the moment (just a temporary simplification), you can think of a *Bounded Context* as something that might get eventually **implemented as software *module*, but *bounded***.
+It's logically **separated** from the rest of the solution. **The boundary is semantics.**

+Again, we've got totally different meanings (**semantics**) of what a *stock item* means in different **contexts**. **Different Bounded Contexts**.

+The boundary is defined by the language used (**Ubiquitous Language**).
+If a given phrase carries the exact same meaning, it means it's within the same context:

+> 🔥🔥🔥 same meaning <=> same context 🔥🔥🔥

+And yet, if a given phrase could have different meanings, it means we're dealing with more than one Bounded Context:

+> 🔥🔥🔥 different meaning <=> different context 🔥🔥🔥

+The "*Bounded*" word denotes a boundary.
+Since all this is **about meaning and language**, the boundary is a **semantic boundary** or **linguistic boundary**.

+You can think - and actually you should - that all these:
+- **Ubiquitous Language** - the language used
+- **Bounded Context** - the part of the business being worked on
+- **semantic boundary / linguistic boundary** - the boundary separating the bounded context from the rest of the solution they are all **very closely connected**.

+**This is absolutely the core of DDD**.
+But don't worry if you haven't grasped it all at once.
+We will [tackle Bounded Contexts in DDD more tomorrow](/ddd-designing-bounded-context).

+Anyway, let's get back to the hero of today - the Ubiquitous Language.

 ## Whether you want it or not

 **It's not your choice to speak the language or not.**